Women’s Hair Loss

 If you have female pattern baldness, you may be able to camouflage the hair loss at first by adopting a new hairstyle.
 Eventually, you might have too much thinning at the top of your scalp to hide.

-Early diagnosis is encouraged, as it can enable you to get on a treatment plan and potentially minimize future hair loss.
-Your treatment plan will likely consist of one or more medications approved to treat hair loss.
+Early diagnosis of female pattern hair loss is encouraged, as it can enable you to get on a treatment plan and potentially minimize future hair loss.
+Your treatment plan will likely consist of one or more medications listed above and may incorporate the options below to treat hair loss.
+For many of our patients, depending on the condition and extent of their hair loss, we may recommend combinations of meds, transplants, LLLT, and regenerative medicine.

 If low iron is contributing to your hair loss, your doctor might prescribe an iron supplement.
 At this time, there isn’t any conclusive medical evidence that taking iron will regrow your hair.
 Other supplements, such as biotin and folic acid, are also promoted to thicken hair.